ecotones

 ecotone

-a region of transition between two biological communities: ecotones between two habitats are often richer in species than either.
+A region of transition between two biological communities.
+An ecotone between two habitats is often richer in species than either.1

 Note this means a region of space, not a progression over time.

-Air currents, heat, sound waves, and light are shaped by habitat in transitional areas and in the unique areas on each side of the transition.
-This creates diverse opportunities for food and shelter, which many species trade on.
+Air currents, light, heat, and sound waves are shaped by habitat in transitional areas and in the unique areas on each side of the transition.
+This creates diverse opportunities for food and shelter, which many species capitalize on.

 2